Chadtech/react-gulp-browserify-boilerplate/readme.md

 # React Gulp Browserify Boilerplate

-Its basically a template development environment with all of my favorite dependencies.
+Its basically a template of a React app how I would like to make it, with the dependencies I would like to use.
+Maybe it has the dependencies you would like to use too.

 How to get going..
 ```